 - The Department of Art and Art History at Georgetown

 - The Chronicle of Higher Education

 - College Art Association: the national professional organization for visual arts

 - New York Foundation for the Arts

 For information about career options, internship and full-time opportunities, contact the Career Education Center at One Leavey Center, (202) 687-3493.
-For more information on the academic requirements for the art history major, contact the department, (202) 687-7010.
+For more information on the academic requirements for the art history major, contact the Department of Art and Art History.